Word Meanings - RECEIVER - Book Publishers vocabulary database

 The body of persons employed in some public service, as the army, navy, etc.; -- distinguished from matériel. - PERSONIFICATION

 A figure of speech in which an inanimate object or abstract idea is represented as animated, or endowed with personality; prosopopas, the floods clap their hands.
 "Confusion heards his voice."
 Milton. (more info) 1.
-The act of personifying; - SUBJECTIST
+The act of personifying; - PENDRAGON

 A chief leader or a king; a head; a dictator; -- a title assumed by the ancient British chiefs when called to lead other chiefs.
 The dread Pendragon, Britain's king of kings.
-Tennyson. - RECEIVE
+Tennyson. - SUBJECTIST

 To bat back when served.
 Receiving ship, one on board of which newly recruited sailors are received, and kept till drafted for service.
 Syn. -- To accept; take; allow; hold; retain; admit. -- Receive, Accept.
-To receive describes simply the act - SUBJECTNESS
+To receive describes simply the act - PENDULINE

 Quality of being subject. - OTHERGUISE; OTHERGUESS